 "ufw is not intended to provide complete firewall functionality via its command interface, but instead provides an easy way to add or remove simple rules.
 It is currently mainly used for host-based firewalls."

 The following are some examples of how to use ufw:

 - First, ufw needs to be enabled.
-From a terminal prompt enter: sudo ufw enable - To open a port (SSH in this example): sudo ufw allow 22 - Rules can also be added using a numbered format:
+From a terminal prompt enter:

+- sudo ufw enable

+- To open a port (SSH in this example):